microsoft/AzureTRE/management_api_app/README.md

     uvicorn main:app --reload
     ```

-The API will be available at [https://localhost:8000/docs](https://localhost:8000/docs) in your browser.
+The API endpoints documentation and the Swagger UI will be available at [https://localhost:8000/docs](https://localhost:8000/docs).

 ### Deploy with docker